-1 Those who took the ark up with David / fellow pilgrims

-- 2 a statement of confidence in Jerusalem and its permanence (Psalm 132:13-14) - 3 describing reality - compacted together - 4 Statute to go to Jerusalem for worship and justice - 5 Thrones of judgment = justice - 6 Jerusalem being the capital was the target for enemies - 7 For the sake of brothers - corporate solidarity and identity is essential - 8 Prosperity looks like harmony amongst brothers, victory over the enemies, provision for needs

-Joy, pride, thankfulness, excitement, confidence, eagerness, concern.

-The worship of God (in Jerusalem) is my delight (1,2)

-The praise of God and the judgement of God (in J) are displayed (3-5)

-The rule of God (in J) is the object of its citizens (6-9)
+- 1) How do you answer the questions that the passage raises? - 1 Those who took the ark up with David / fellow pilgrims - 2 a statement of confidence in Jerusalem and its permanence (Psalm 132:13-14) - 3 describing reality - compacted together - 4 Statute to go to Jerusalem for worship and justice - 5 Thrones of judgment = justice - 6 Jerusalem being the capital was the target for enemies - 7 For the sake of brothers - corporate solidarity and identity is essential - 8 Prosperity looks like harmony amongst brothers, victory over the enemies, provision for needs - 2) What emotion(s) are expressed in this poem?
+Which is the main one?
+Joy, pride, thankfulness, excitement, confidence, eagerness, concern. - 3) How do you resolve issues that surprised or confused you? - 4) Give an overall 'picture' of the passage in a few sentences.
+The worship of God (in Jerusalem) is my delight (1,2) The praise of God and the judgement of God (in J) are displayed (3-5) The rule of God (in J) is the object of its citizens (6-9)

-To express the Psalmist's excitement at the prospect of meeting together with God and his people in worship and to make his commitment known to them,

-2) Which verse best sums up the passage's message? v 1
+- 1) What is the lesson or the main point?
+To express the Psalmist's excitement at the prospect of meeting together with God and his people in worship and to make his commitment known to them, - 2) Which verse best sums up the passage's message? v 1

-1 God delights when his people praise him together.

-9 God is honoured when there is peace amongst his people.
+- 1) What does it show about God (Father, Son, Holy Spirit)? - a) His nature and character? - 1 God delights when his people praise him together. - 9 God is honoured when there is peace amongst his people.

+- b) His grace

-6 He provides fellowship / gives us company.
+- 6 He provides fellowship / gives us company.

-8 He has given us a 'place' to call home.
+- 8 He has given us a 'place' to call home.

-6 The Gospel is an invitation to meet with God in Christ with His people
+- c) Jesus / His salvation - 6 The Gospel is an invitation to meet with God in Christ with His people